yashpawar6849/terraform_policy_project/README.md

 # Terraform Policy Project

-This repository is now an intermediate-level Terraform project that deploys a static frontend website to AWS.
+Terraform project that deploys a static frontend website to AWS.

 ## What is included